 I introduced the virtual memory concept by stressing the distinction between addresses as names for information and as locations of storage.
-Fotheringham made this point in one of the earliest papers on virtual memory, concerning the pioneering Atlas computer [53].
-Dennis made the same point at greater length a few years later [43].
+Fothering-ham made this point in one of the earliest papers on virtual memory, concerning the pioneering Atlas computer [58].
+Dennis made the same point at greater length a few years later [47].
 These two papers from the 1960s were seminal with regard to paging and segmentation, respectively.
-At the end of that decade, Denning wrote an influential survey of the whole virtual memory field, including both paging and segmentation [42].
+(Even before Dennis's paper, segmentation was used commercially in the Burroughs B5000 system [26].)
+At the end of that decade, Denning wrote an influential survey of the whole virtual memory field, including both paging and segmentation [46].

 Many of the uses I list for virtual memory can be traced back to the earliest papers.
-Most famously, the simulation of a large fast memory by a small fast memory and a large slow external storage device was first used in the Atlas computer [53, 80].
-(See also Exploration Project 6.7 with regard to a related mechanism proposed even earlier by Güntsch, which Jessen has recently described [76].)
-In this context, Denning developed the working set concept [41].
-One virtual memory application of more modern vintage is message passing with COW; for a recent example, see Mac OS X [6].
+Most famously, the simulation of a large fast memory by a small fast memory and a large slow external storage device was first used in the Atlas computer [58, 88].
+(See also Exploration Project 6.7 with regard to a related mechanism proposed even earlier by Güntsch, which Jessen has recently described [84].)
+In this context, Denning developed the working set concept [45].
+One virtual memory application of more modern vintage is message passing with COW; for a recent example, see Mac OS X [7].

-While discussing applications of virtual memory, I touched on a couple of implementation issues.
-The compromise approach to dirty bits (and reference bits) employed in Itanium can be found in reference [75].
-A readable example of the performance impact of cache bypassing when prezeroing pages can be found in a paper on Linux for the PowerPC [49].
+While discussing applications of virtual memory, I touched on a couple implementation issues.
+The compromise approach to dirty bits (and reference bits) employed in Itanium can be found in reference [83].
+A readable example of the performance impact of cache bypassing when prezeroing pages can be found in a paper on Linux for the PowerPC [53].